Extract The Discomforts From Your Life

 What is a Dental Extraction?

-The term extraction in dentistry refers to the removal of a rooted tooth, or multiple teeth through surgery by an oral and maxillofacial surgeon or dentist like Dr. de Cardenas.
-Extracting a tooth is ordinarily a straightforward procedure.
-However, some patients do need full mouth extraction to remedy a case of multiple teeth issues.
-Depending on your individual case, and the number of teeth that need to be removed, a local or general anesthetic can be utilized.
+The term extraction in dentistry refers to the removal of a rooted tooth, or multiple teeth by surgery.
+This surgery is performed by an oral and maxillofacial surgeon or dentist like Dr. de Cardenas.
+Extracting a broken tooth is a straightforward procedure.
+However, some patients require a full mouth extraction to remedy multiple teeth issues.
+Depending on your individual case, and the number of teeth that need to be removed, a local or general anesthetic is utilized.
+IV sedation is also employed for more serious cases of broken teeth.

 Types of Dental Extraction Procedures:

 When Can’t a Tooth be Saved?

-Teeth are usually removed due to trauma, disease, or crowding.
-When a tooth is unable to be repaired through a filling, crown, or other dental augmentation due to an accident or extensive tooth decay, a full extraction is likely the recommendation as your only recourse.
-Teeth that aren’t supported by enough bone in the jaw, as well as abscessed teeth, are prime candidates for dental extraction.
+A tooth is removed due to trauma, disease, or crowding.
+This regards primarily broken teeth, not concerning wisdom teeth or extractions for other reasons.
+When a tooth is unable to be repaired through a filling, crown, or other dental augmentation due to an accident or extensive decay, a full extraction is the only recourse.
+This recommendation is due to teeth’s lack of support by bone in the jaw in addition to abscessed teeth.
+A patient with these afflictions is an ideal candidate for dental extraction.

 Care after Extraction